aerospike-community/docker-laptop/README.md

 ## Manual non-menu usage instructions

 It is possible to use the KubeLab setup without the menu script.
 For full instructions, see [here](manual-use.md)

+## Troubleshooting

+To submit a bug report, please open a GitHub issue with a description of the problem, also providing `~/.kubelab/log/vm.log` and `~/.kubelab/log/vmnet.log`